mobiusml/aana_sdk/README.md

 - **Efficiency**: Aana is designed to be efficient.
 It is built to be fast and parallel and to use resources efficiently.
 - **Easy to Use**: Aana is designed to be easy to use by developers.
 It is built to be modular, with a lot of automation and abstraction.

-Although we are trying to follow these principles, we are aware that there is always room for improvement.
 The SDK is still in development, and not all features are fully implemented.
 We are constantly working on improving the SDK, and we welcome any feedback or suggestions.

 ## Why use Aana SDK?